AlexEBean/react-i-ii-review/props.md

 Answer these on your own, then compare answers as a group

 1. What are props?
+      Properties that are set on components that pass data from parent to child

 2. How do you pass props from a parent to a child?
+      Set up an attribute on the child from within the parent, and then we can pass down data or a function

-3. How do you access props from a class-based child component?
+3. How do you access props from a class-based child component? this.props.PROPSNAME

-4. How do you access props from a functional component?
+4. How do you access props from a functional component? props.PROPSNAME

 5. How do you bind a function to a parent component so that it can be passed to a child?
+      Bind the function in the constructor

 ### Understand